Henryvw/hvw_webhub/quotes_i_like.markdown

 No man was ever wise by chance.
 Seneca
 There is no genius without a touch of madness.
 Seneca The fool, with all his other faults, has this also, he is always getting ready to live.
 Seneca

-If you know the point of balance, you can settle the details.
-If you can settle the details, you can stop running around.
-Your mind will become calm.
-If your mind becomes calm, you can think in front of a tiger.
-If you can think in front of a tiger, you will surely succeed.
-Mencius

 Energy follows thought.
 David Allen